29

 It's fairly common to use "NOT IN" database queries in web development.

 Symfony when using Propel does not have native support for using NOT IN queries in reference to another tables.
-You can use NOT IN and an array, but cannot use NOT IT in reference to another table.
+You can use NOT IN and an array, but cannot use NOT IN with reference to another table.

 Here's how to use NOT IN other_table with Propel and Symfony.
 Let's pretend we need to run this query.